EPR spectra often display hyperfine structure, where the spectral lines split into several other ones,

 Weil JA, Bolton JR (2007) and Stoll S (2024)).
 The linear coefficients

-is defined individually for the Gaussian and the Lorentzian (please, refer to the lineGL.DeltaB
+is speified individually for the Gaussian and the Lorentzian (please, refer to the lineGL.DeltaB argument).

 The multiplicities (relative intensity ratios) are computed by the binomial/multinomial coefficients

-taking into account the spin quantum numbers of the interacting nuclei, in each of the equivalent groups,
+taking into account the spin quantum numbers of the interacting nuclei, in each of the equivalent groups (please, also

-as well as their natural abundance (if natur.abund = TRUE
+refer to the plot_eval_EPRtheo_mltiplet), as well as their natural abundance (if natur.abund = TRUE).

 References